OzzyGoylusun/Data-Driven-Product-Management-for-Global-Workout/README.md

 ### Data Sources

-The dataset used for this analysis is the *"nobel_dataset.csv"* file, containing detailed information about each award winner up to date ever since the Prize was established.
+The primary dataset used for this analysis is the "workout.csv"* file, containing detailed information about each award winner up to date ever since the Prize was established.

 ### Tools